Gorda, California: Etymology

 Gorda is derived from the Spanish word for "fat" or "well-fed".

 High fuel prices

 Gorda is occasionally mentioned as having the highest gasoline prices in the United States.
 This is due in part to the cost of a diesel generator that provides electricity to the gas station and town.
 It's also due to the limited availability of fuel in the area and the distance from suppliers, who must deliver fuel to Gorda from as far as Santa Maria and Paso Robles, from 80 to 100 mi away.
 In 2008, the price was $6.70 per gallon.
 In October 2021, the prices were $7.59 for unleaded and $8.49 for premium gas.
-On March 10, 2022, the price of unleaded was reported to be $9.159 and the price of premium gas was $10.159.

 Geography

 Under the Köppen climate classification, "dry-summer subtropical" climates are often referred to as "Mediterranean".
 This climate zone has an average temperature above 10 °C in their warmest months, and an average in the coldest between 18 and -3 C. Summers tend to be dry with less than one-third the rainfall of the wettest winter month, and with less than 30 mm of precipitation in a summer month.